RonaldAlean/CSCI488_doctor_appointment/README_.txt

 		-Right click the Solution Name at the top of Solution Explorer, select Rebuild -Close Visual Studio and reopen the Solution

-	-If you can't login using either provided user information, the Database is not correctly connected and refer to the demonstration video provided to see the application.
+	-If you can't login using either provided user information, the Database is not correctly connected and refer to the demonstration video if video is provided to see the application.